 WordPress.com has more limits than either Squarespace or self-hosted WordPress simply because they don’t allow scripts, FTP access or custom themes…unless you pay for a Business plan (which may make it worth it).

 For design options, all three have good options with different “flavors.”

 WordPress.com has a wide choice of click-and-go themes.
 Squarespace has wide freedom and good designs with a smaller premium theme selection.

 Self-hosted WordPress offers unlimited choice & control, which is great but can create problems of its own with quality control, security and/or code conflicts.

 The technical feature set illustrates the control/convenience tradeoff spectrum better than anything with these three options.

 WordPress.com offers a solid amount of control but also has the most convenient setup.
 It has built-in features that simply work.
 And the features that most users need/want are there.
 If you pay for a Business plan, you can have unlimited control.

 Squarespace offers more control than most website builders but still is not open-ended.
 You can make many changes, add scripts, and tweak many technical settings if you are on the Business plan.
-You have much less control on the Personal plan.
+You have much less control over the Personal plan.

-If you are a developer, you can get access via Git or SFTP to design related files.
+If you are a developer, you can get access via Git or SFTP to design-related files.
 But you cannot make changes to functionality or implement anything you want.
 That said, the Squarespace system ensures that the features that they do have work – and they work well; no crashing or conflicts.